hackerb9/open-spelling-bee/README.md

 (based on game found by playing `python3 play_puzzle.py RDGHNOU`)

 ```
-Type !help or !h for help
+Type !i for instructions or !h for command help
-Playing puzzle index: 1
+Playing puzzle index: RDGHNOU
 Your letters are:
             _____
            /     \